Scott-Devine/CloudMELT/README.md

    not already have one.
 The IAM AWS permissions required to run Toil workflows are enumerated/discussed in https://jira.igs.umaryland.edu/browse/ENG-3589.

-2. A local installation of the AWS command line tools (AWS CLI) See [https://aws.amazon.com/cli/][aws_cli] for details.
+2. A local installation of the AWS command line tools (AWS CLI)
+   See [https://aws.amazon.com/cli/][aws_cli] for details.

 3. A local installation of Toil
-   This tutorial assumes that Toil has been installed locally, as described in the Toil [installation documentation][toil_install].
+   This tutorial assumes that Toil has been installed locally, as described in the [Toil installation documentation][toil_install].
 Note that it must be installed with at least the following Toil "extras" to enable support for running CWL workflows on Amazon
    EC2: `aws,mesos,cwl`

-   **NOTE FOR IGS USERS:** Toil has been installed on all IGS machines at ???
+   **NOTE FOR IGS USERS:** Toil has been installed on IGS RHEL 7 machines at ???
 (TODO)

 4. Familiarity with the [MELT][melt] software.